Local government in the United States: History

 When North America was colonized by Europeans from the 17th century onward, there was initially little control from governments back in Europe.
 Many settlements began as shareholder or stockholder business enterprises, and while the king of Britain had technical sovereignty, in most instances "full governmental authority was vested in the company itself."
 Settlers had to fend for themselves; compact towns sprung up based as legal corporations in what has been described as "pure democracy":

 Propertied men voted; in no colonies was there universal suffrage.
 The founding of the Massachusetts Bay Colony in 1629 by a group of Puritans led by John Winthrop came with the understanding that the enterprise was to be "based in the new world rather than in London."
-The notion of self-government became accepted in the colonies, although it wasn't totally free from challenges; in the 1670s, the Lords of Trade and Plantations (a royal committee regulating mercantile trade in the colonies) tried to annul the Massachusetts Bay charter, but by 1691, the New England colonies had reinstalled their previous governments.
+The notion of self-government became accepted in the colonies, although it was not totally free from challenges; in the 1670s, the Lords of Trade and Plantations (a royal committee regulating mercantile trade in the colonies) tried to annul the Massachusetts Bay charter, but by 1691, the New England colonies had reinstalled their previous governments.

 Voting was established as a precedent early on; in fact, one of the first things that Jamestown settlers did was conduct an election.
 Typically, voters were white males described as "property owners" aged twenty-one and older, but sometimes the restrictions were greater, and in practice, persons able to participate in elections were few.
-Women were prevented from voting (although there were a few exceptions) and African-Americans were excluded.
+Women were prevented from voting (although there were a few exceptions) and African Americans were excluded.
 The colonists never thought of themselves as subservient but rather as having a loose association with authorities in London.
 Representative government sprung up spontaneously in various colonies, and during the colonial years, it was recognized and ratified by later charters.
 But the colonial assemblies passed few bills and did not conduct much business, but dealt with a narrow range of issues, and legislative sessions lasted weeks (occasionally longer), and most legislators could not afford to neglect work for extended periods; so wealthier people tended to predominate in local legislatures.
 Office holders tended to serve from a sense of duty and prestige, and not for financial benefit.